 So you want to find a job in Europe using an employment agency?
 Perhaps you’ve already been ‘headhunted’ via your LinkedIn profile or personal website, but the approach came to nothing.
 Try reaching out to an overseas employment agency specializing in your profession.

 Many agencies differentiate themselves into sectors, but a good agency will also avoid the cookie-cutter approach.
 They should invest time getting to know both the client and the candidate, and work hard to find the right match.
-If they can’t meet the candidate in person, they should meet them via video.
+If they can’t meet the candidate in person, they should meet them online via a video call.
 It’s a really well invested 20 minutes.